-We grow certified organic vegetables for our baskets, markets and meals-on-wheels service, right on our farm in Senneville.
+We grow certified organic vegetables for our organic baskets and meals-on-wheels service, right on our farm in Senneville.
 Signing up for baskets is a great way to receive a variety of fresh, seasonal produce, support local farms and sustainable practices, and be part of a vibrant community!

 In the basketThe veggies in our basket are certified organic by Ecocert Canada and come almost exclusively from our farm in Senneville.
 The variety changes throughout the season, and baskets are always overflowing with freshness and diversity of produce.
 From time to time, we complement the basket with organic produce and fruit from other local farms in order to increase the variety.

 Sample Basket #1